 Importantly, the court can also divide marital debts.
 So, for example, you may come away with a large portion of the retirement savings but also get saddled with the bulk of the mortgage.
 Usually, debts are just divided in half, but, again, the court has the discretion to decide otherwise.
 If the debt is attached to an asset, they usually go together to the same person- so if you get the car, you take the attached debt as well.

-The value of assets are determined as of the date of the divorce trial.
+The value of assets is determined as of the date of the divorce trial.
 If your case goes to trial, we may need an initial valuation and then another valuation at the time of trial.

 If your case requires the division of retirement accounts following the divorce, we will use a particular process to divide them.
 This process can take quite a while and requires us to work with the retirement plan administrators.
+It is essential to come to us immediately if your case involves the division or retirement accounts.
+It is also critical that you not withdraw retirement funds from your account without speaking to us first, as doing so can allow you to identify more successful strategies and prevent you from having to pay unnecessary taxes and penalties.

 This is a lot of information.
 But we want you to have an idea of how the law handles your finances in divorce and to be prepared for what will happen throughout the divorce process.
 Our job is to do our very best to convince the court to give you the best financial outcome possible.